Frequently Asked Questions

 Dust and dirt are the enemies of your solar production efficiency.
 In dry areas with lots of dust, the solar PV panels can lose 3 to 10% of their production.
 In these areas, panel cleaning may be required as often as twice a year to maintain optimum energy production.
 How does the current climate of grid saturation on Kauai affect you?

 Grid saturation means there is too much residential solar for the utility to comfortably continue to allow customers to add rooftop solar to their home or business.
 The utility on Kauai no longer wants to trade energy and has taken steps to limit the amount of solar PV that a customer can connect.
 Customers can no longer size their home PV systems to over-generate energy to the grid, create credit, and achieve a zero bill.
-On Kauai, you may install about 20% of your historical load and if you want to install more grid-connected solar PV it will need to be curtailed with its own dedicated smart meter.
+On Kauai, you may install about 40% of your historical load and if you want to install more grid-connected solar PV it will need to be curtailed with its own dedicated smart meter.
 Any solar power running through a curtailment meter is subject to KIUC control at any time.
-With the price of electricity hovering around $0.30 per kWh and the trade-in value of the Q-schedule at $0.10 per kWh, net metering is clearly not the deal it used to be
+With the price of electricity hovering around $0.39 per kWh and the trade-in value of the Q-schedule at $0.16 per kWh, net metering is not the deal it used to be.

 -